-Now that we’ve expanded a bit, we have three brokers, I think within the next 5 to 10 years, I can see ourselves having four more brokers working on our team.
+Now that we’ve expanded a bit, we have three brokers, I think within the next five to ten years, I can see ourselves having four more brokers working on our team.
 I don’t necessarily want a very large brokerage team, just because we run mostly on referrals.
 Our past clients refer us.
 Obviously, we are looking for new business other than our referrals, but I like being the one that signs the contract, and I’m going to be there throughout the whole transaction.
 For the larger team, sometimes you meet a broker, you sign the contract, and you never see that broker again.
 I just want to make sure that my clients have one broker working with them throughout the transaction, and builds that connection with that broker and that broker really has the knowledge of the house that they’re selling or they’re purchasing.

 Where do you think the residential market is headed in Quebec?

 A lot of people are moving away from the cities.
 I find people are looking for larger spaces.
 They’re looking for a more country feel.
 Right now, I mean it’s the best time to invest in Montreal because it’s not as competitive as the South Shore, Laval.
 I don’t see the market slowing down soon.
 The low-interest rates should be low until 2023.
 Within the next few years, I don’t see it slowing down whatsoever.
 Montreal is such a great place to invest in, especially with the REM coming and everything.
 Real Estate in Montreal is always going to be a very hot item, and it’s probably the best investment right now.